dbosak01/logr/README.md

 The **logr** package helps create log files for R scripts.
 The package provides easy logging, without the complexity of other logging systems.
 It is designed for analysts who simply want a written log of the their program execution.
-The package is written as a wrapper to the base R `sink` function.
+The package is designed as a wrapper to the base R `sink` function.

 ## How to use